 - rmdir: This command deletes an empty directory.

-The syntax for this command is as follows:
+The syntax for the rm command is as follows:

 rm [flags] [file/folder name]